 Adjudication claims must be made within 90 business days of the payment dispute arising; this could include the amount being in dispute, payment not being made on time or not paid in full.

-TIP: The Department of Commerce website has more information on payment disputes in the construction industry.
+TIP: The Department of Mines, Industry Regulation and Safety website has more information on payment disputes in the construction industry.

 Sometimes a dispute may arise between a business and a government department or agency.
 Our dispute resolution service may be able to help by contacting the relevant government body with a view to clarifying the issue and resolving the dispute.